-At the outset of the COVID-19 pandemic our technology infrastructure allowed us to seamlessly transition to a remote work environment.
-We increased technology effectiveness to allow our employees to remain fully engaged, productive and well.
-We also provided individualized support and equipment to our employees as needed to facilitate productivity.
-We continue to closely monitor and manage the situation regarding the COVID-19 pandemic and follow the recommended practices and guidelines from the World Health Organization as well as local requirements where our offices are located globally.
+In particular, the COVID-19 pandemic has underscored for us the importance of keeping our employees safe and healthy.
+In response to the pandemic, we have taken numerous steps to support our employees, including transitioning to a hybrid work environment for most employees, enhancing our sick leave policies, engaging with external health and ergonomics consultants and increasing the use of technology to allow our employees to remain fully engaged, productive and well.
+We continue to closely monitor and manage the situation regarding the COVID-19 pandemic and follow local requirements where our offices are located globally.